longhibeck/car-charging-reservation-system/docs/system-behavior.md

 Facility Admin

+### Secondary Actors

+- Auth API

 ### Goal

-The Facility Admin successfully views details of Charging Points in the system.
+The Facility Admin successfully views detailed information about a specific Charging Point.

 ### Preconditions

 - The Facility Admin is authenticated through the Auth API.
-- At least one Charging Point exists in the system.
+- The Facility Admin has selected a specific Charging Point.

 ### Main Success Scenario

-1. The Facility Admin requests to view all Charging Points.
-2. The system displays a list of all registered Charging Points.
+1. The system retrieves the selected Charging Point details.
-3. The Facility Admin selects a specific Charging Point.
-4. The system displays detailed information about the selected Charging Point.
+2. The system displays detailed information about the selected Charging Point.

 ### Extensions (Alternative Flows)

-- 2a.
-No Charging Points available:
+- 1a.
+Charging Point not found:
-  - The system notifies the user that no Charging Points are registered.
+  - The system notifies the user that the Charging Point does not exist.

 ### Postconditions

-- The Charging Point details are displayed to the Facility Admin.
+- The detailed Charging Point information is displayed to the Facility Admin.